chmlee/ream-doc/content/overview/origin.md

 ## TOML

 My next candidate was TOML.
-It had been quite popular lately, and in my opinion is easier to learn than YAML.
+It had been quite popular lately, and in my opinion is easier to learn than YAML (the [YAML spec](https://yaml.org/spec/1.2/spec.pdf) is 84 pages long!).
 We can rewrite the previous example as:
 ```toml
 [[Country]]